 Patients can use mobile apps to track their health metrics, such as blood pressure, heart rate, and glucose levels.
-They can also receive personalized feedback and recommendations based on their data.
+They can also receive personalised feedback and recommendations based on their data.
 This can help patients take a more active role in managing their health and make informed decisions about their care.

 Moreover, mobile apps can improve medication adherence by sending reminders and alerts to patients when it is time to take their medication.

 3D printing can potentially revolutionise how medical devices are designed and manufactured.
 That’s because it can create personalised medical devices.
 For example, 3D printing can create prosthetics tailored to an individual’s unique anatomy, resulting in a more comfortable and functional device.

 Moreover, it can produce medical devices more quickly and cost-effectively than traditional manufacturing methods.
 This can result in major cost savings for patients and healthcare providers and faster turnaround times for medical devices.

 One of the primary benefits of VR in healthcare is its ability to provide healthcare providers with a controlled environment to practise their skills.
 For example, VR can simulate medical procedures, allowing healthcare providers to practise and perfect their technique before performing the procedure on a patient.
 This can result in improved patient outcomes and reduced medical errors.

 Moreover, VR can provide medical students and trainees with realistic and immersive learning experiences.
 This can be particularly helpful for students who can’t access real-world clinical experiences or are learning a non-native language.

 VR can also simulate rare or complex medical conditions.
 This allows students to gain experience and knowledge that may be difficult to obtain through traditional learning methods.